I’ve already shared my Easy Mirror Glaze Recipe (made with only 5 ingredients!!), which helped make the mirror glaze technique much more approachable.

 - Pour each color of glaze back into one large bowl, alternating colors and drizzling the colors together as you pour them.

-- Place a chilled buttercream cake (in the freezer at least 10 minutes or the fridge for 1 hour) on top of a circular object smaller than the cake board, and set this on top of large baking sheet to catch the run-off glaze.
+- Place a chilled buttercream cake (in the freezer at least 10 minutes or the fridge for 1 hour) on top of a circular object smaller than the cake board, and set this on top of large, rimmed baking sheet to catch the run-off glaze.

-- Begin pouring the glaze onto the center of the cake, then slowly work out to the edges of the cake in a circular motion until the cake is fully covered.
+- Begin pouring the glaze over the center of the cake, then slowly work your way out to the edge of the cake in a circular motion until the cake is fully covered.

-- Let the glaze continue to drip for about 10 minutes then scrape away excess glaze from the bottom of the cake board using a small offset spatula.
+- Let the glaze drip for about 10 minutes, then scrape away any excess glaze from the bottom of the cake board using a small offset spatula.

-One batch of this mirror glaze makes about 4 cups, which is more than enough glaze to cover one, eight inch layer cake.
+Yield: One batch of this mirror glaze makes about 4 cups, which is more than enough glaze to cover one, eight-inch layer cake.

-If you plan to eat the cake within a few hours after pouring the glaze, leave it out at room temp.
+If you plan to eat the cake within a few hours after pouring the glaze, leave it out at room temperature.

 If you pour the glaze in advance, store the cake in the fridge.
 Remove the cake from the fridge a couple hours before you plan to cut into it.

 Make this mirror glaze ahead of time or save leftovers!
-Once it's made, wrap the bowl with plastic wrap store in the fridge for up to a week.
+Once it's made, wrap the bowl or container with plastic wrap and store in the fridge for up to a week.

-To use chilled glaze, heat the bowl in to the microwave for 15-20 second intervals until it reaches the right consistency
+To use chilled glaze, heat the bowl into the microwave for 15-20 second intervals until it reaches 90 F / 32 C and is the right consistency.

 Use leftover glaze to top cupcakes, cookies, or even ice cream!